Astronomy in the medieval Islamic world: Europe

 Several works of Islamic astronomy were translated to Latin starting from the 12th century.

 The work of al-Battani (d.
 929), Kitāb az-Zīj ("Book of Astronomical Tables"), was frequently cited by European astronomers and received several reprints, including one with annotations by Regiomontanus.
-Copernicus, in his book that initiated the Copernican Revolution, the De Revolutionibus Orbium Coelestium, mentioned al-Battani no fewer than 23 times, and also mentions him in the Commentariolus.
-Tycho Brahe, Riccioli, Kepler, Galileo and others frequently cited him or his observations.
+Nicolaus Copernicus, in his book that initiated the Copernican Revolution, the De revolutionibus orbium coelestium, mentioned al-Battani no fewer than 23 times, and also mentions him in the Commentariolus.
+Tycho Brahe, Giovanni Battista Riccioli, Johannes Kepler, Galileo Galilei, and others frequently cited him or his observations.
 His data is still used in geophysics.

-Around 1190, Al-Bitruji published an alternative geocentric system to Ptolemy's model.
+Around 1190, al-Bitruji published an alternative geocentric system to Ptolemy's model.
 His system spread through most of Europe during the 13th century, with debates and refutations of his ideas continued to the 16th century.
-In 1217, Michael Scot finished a Latin translation of al-Bitruji's Book of Cosmology (Kitāb al-Hayʾah), which became a valid alternative to Ptolemy's Almagest in scholastic circles.
+In 1217, Michael Scot finished a Latin translation of al-Bitruji's Book of Cosmology (Kitāb al-Hayʾah), which became a valid alternative to Ptolemy's Almagest in scholasticist circles.
 Several European writers, including Albertus Magnus and Roger Bacon, explained it in detail and compared it with Ptolemy's.
 Copernicus cited his system in the De revolutionibus while discussing theories of the order of the inferior planets.

 Some historians maintain that the thought of the Maragheh observatory, in particular the mathematical devices known as the Urdi lemma and the Tusi couple, influenced Renaissance-era European astronomy and thus Copernicus.

 Copernicus used such devices in the same planetary models as found in Arabic sources.